Variable annuities may come with more risk than you expected.

 Variable annuities, on the other hand, try to accomplish more than that.
 Higher Risk investments may generate more income for the annuity holder, but this income can be reduced by the fees charged for maintenance of these accounts.
 In addition, any account tied to the market increases or flat lines is based on the vagaries of the market.
 If the market loses money, your account value decreases with it and fees still are charged on your variable annuity.

 Typically, a variable annuity is a tax-deferred investment that is sold as a security by licensed security brokers.
 A variable annuity even though it is a security it still qualifies for tax deferral.
 Variable annuities allow the investor to choose the level of risk, as well as potential growth, and have the ability to pick between groups of mutual fund type accounts known as “separate” accounts.
 These separate accounts then become the basis of the annuity investment.
 At first blush, this all sounds very good.

 Unfortunately, in addition to the variable nature of the asset growth, these annuities charge fees and expenses for this choice.
 According to Morningstar, an investment research and management firm in Chicago, the average variable annuity levies fees totaling 2.44 percent annually for the maintenance of the account.
 That is prior to any other fees or charges.
 Plus, the fees are charged even if the account fails to gain.

 Also, most variable annuities have a declining surrender fee built into the structure of the annuity.
-The length of time that the surrender fee applies is different for each company and each product and should be one of the major aspects of the annuity you check thoroughly.
+The length of time that the surrender fee applies is different for each company and each product and should be one of the significant aspects of the annuity you check thoroughly.
 A surrender fee means that if you change your mind or have an emergency where you need your principal, you are subject to up to a 7 percent penalty.
 This penalty is levied on the principal and on any gains your account has made, in other words, the full account value.